 If you are a veteran of the miles and points world, I’m sure you know all about the Southwest Companion Pass.
 If you are a regular person, that term probably means little.

 The bottom line: the companion pass is a pass that allows a flyer to take a single companion with them on any Southwest flight totally free (plus taxes and fees).
 As you can probably imagine, it’s pretty valuable for saving money for couples and families who fly Southwest often.
 It might be even more valuable on these more expensive Hawaii routes.
-Many folks are rushing to earn one ASAP.

 - The Complete Guide to the Southwest Companion Pass from The Frequent Miler

-Disclosure: I’m a paid #SouthwestStorytellers ambassador for the airline in 2018.
+Disclosure: I’m was a paid #SouthwestStorytellers ambassador for the airline in 2018.
 This article was originally published in October 2017 before I was a brand ambassador and has been updated with recent news.
 As always, all opinions are my own.